SHRAVS-PL/World-Quiz-app/README.md

 ## Thinkful assignment: World Quiz App
-This is a quiz app which has a list of questions related to various parts of the world.
+World quiz application has a list of questions about different parts of the world.

 ## Technologies used
 Developed using